top of page

 1949 Glendale Ave.

-In 1920, Toledo voters approved an $11 million bond for the expansion of the city school system.
-Community forums were held and feedback about the future design of the new schools centered around the idea that since many local parents felt it might be beyond their means to send their children to college, the city should build schools that would provide area students a college feel.
+In 1920, Toledo voters approved an $11 million bond to expand the city school system.
+Community forums and feedback about the design of the schools to be built as part of the expansion centered around the idea that since many local parents felt it might be beyond their means to send their children to college, the city should build schools that would provide area students a college feel.

 Recent Posts